Pranav-V-20/Qr-Code-Phishing/README.md

 # Qr-Code-Phishing

-Medusa Phisher is a phishing tool script designed to create phishing pages for various online services.
 It allows users to set up phishing pages for services like Instagram, Facebook, Twitter, and more.
-The script facilitates hosting these phishing pages using localhost.run for tunnelling, making it easy to capture user credentials.
+The script facilitates hosting these phishing pages using localhost.run for tunnelling, making it easy to capture user credentials by share the qr code.

+---

+# Purpose

+This project is an educational testbed for studying QR-code related threats, user behaviour, and defensive tooling.
+It is designed to be used only in isolated, authorized environments (local lab or legal customer engagements).
+This repository focuses on awareness, detection, and mitigation — not on enabling attacks.

 ---